bepitulaz/asepbagja.com/content/posts/insights-agritech-product.md

 **1. Most farmers are old and not a tech-savvy**

 We build open source software.
 Our early adopter is mostly a software or hardware developer and tech enthusiast coming from several countries.
 The countries that I can notice because they are active in our forum: Indonesia, India, USA, UK, UAE, Hungary, Tajikistan, Canada, France, Sweden, Lithuania, and Brazil.
-Since we get nearly 250 downloads for this couple of years, perhaps there are more people from other countries, but they are not active in the forum so that I can't notice.
+Since we get hundreds of download for this couple of years, perhaps there are more people from other countries, but they are not active in the forum so that I can't notice.

 Some of the early adopters are the developer that wants to sell and distribute our software to the farmer in their country.
 Most of them told the same issue that is hard to convince the farmer to digitalise their operation because most of the farmers are old and not tech-savvy.
 We also get that issue when introducing the software here in Indonesia.